What to expect

 We accept and are contracted with many health insurance companies.
 For your convenience, our office will contact your insurance company to determine if you have hearing benefits available.
 Each insurance policy is unique and therefore coverage varies.
 Please contact our office and provide us with your insurance information.

-Medicare will cover a diagnostic hearing evaluation when all of its criteria are met.
+Medicare will cover a diagnostic hearing evaluation when all Medicare criteria are met.
 Medicare does NOT cover hearing aids or testing related to hearing aids.
 For information on Medicare Advantage programs, contact our office.

 Unfortunately, we are unable to accept Medicaid in our office at this time, including Oregon Health Plan.